mongodb/stitch-ios-sdk/README.md

 #### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate the iOS SDK into your project manually.
+// TODO: Update this to reflect the process once we've figured out Pods.

-#### Embedded Framework
+If you prefer not to use any of the aforementioned dependency managers, you can integrate the iOS SDK into your project manually as an embedded framework.

 - Open up Terminal, `cd` into your top-level project directory, and run the following command "if" your project is not initialized as a git repository: